Esselka/PixT/README.md

 ```
 :arrow_forward: Smart Contract deployed on ***Kovan's testnet*** :bangbang:

-Here is a metadatas exemple file to create a new token : [metadatas.csv](https://github.com/Esselka/PixT/blob/master/metadatas_exemple.csv)
+Here is a metadatas example file to create a new token : [metadatas.csv](https://github.com/Esselka/PixT/blob/master/metadatas_exemple.csv)

 You can then go here to test the Dapp : http://localhost:3000/